 What does property damage coverage include?

-Property damage coverage is a key component of a typical business insurance policy.
+Property damage coverage is a critical component of a typical business insurance policy.
 It protects your business property, including buildings, equipment, inventory, and furniture, against damage or loss caused by covered perils such as fire, theft, vandalism, or natural disasters.

 This coverage helps businesses recover financially by providing funds to repair or replace damaged property.
 It can also extend to cover additional expenses incurred during the restoration process, such as temporary relocation costs or business interruption losses.